 It wasn’t until women began working in factories, doing traditional men’s work, that safety reasons required women to start wearing practical pants.
 At first they just had to make do with wearing men’s pants, but with a growing all-women workforce in the early 1940s, pants had to be designed for women as well.
 Pants were much easier to work in than a skirt or dress, especially in manufacturing jobs, where skirts could get caught in machinery and sitting in them proved to be less than modest.
 At first, pants were only publicly worn while working or lounging, but as the ’40s wore on, women began to wear pants as everyday attire for public day-wear.

 At first, pants (or ‘slacks’) were worn freely by young women.
-Vogue magazine, who did not enjoy this new fashion, said, ” We deplore the crop of young women who take war as an excuse for.. parading about in slacks” (1939).
+Vogue magazine, which did not enjoy this new fashion, said, ” We deplore the crop of young women who take war as an excuse for.. parading about in slacks” (1939).
 Wide leg slacks hid the curves of women’s bodies – a form of beauty men needed to keep positive during tough times.

 Women’s pants of the 1940s were not exactly figure-flattering.
 The design was basically the same as for a man’s pant, tailored and not meant for the female form.
 Pants sat at the natural waistline, well above the belly button.
 They were tight around the waist, with a wide waistband of about 2 to 2.5 inches.
 A thin leather belt was often worn in the middle of the wide waistband.